 Online Reputation Management (ORM) entails devising strategies to positively influence the public perception of an individual, organization, or business on the Internet.

-In a nutshell, your online reputation is what others think of you or your business’ brand based on the information they can find online.
+In a nutshell, your online reputation defender is what others think of you or your business’ brand based on the information they can find online.

 The online reputation of hotels and restaurants, specifically, is essential to these hospitality enterprise’s success.
 Effective reputation management means building a digital public image so that anyone seeking information about your brand and business finds positive customer experiences that paint your hotel or restaurant in the best possible light.

-Reputation management can be divided into two main focus areas:
+Reputation Management can be Divided into TWO main focus areas:

-1. Monitoring Your Online Reputation: Understanding what is said about your business online
+Understanding what is said about your business online

-2. Driving Your Promoter Score: Driving more positive reviews and enhancing your hotel/restaurant's promotional reputation
+Driving more positive reviews and enhancing your hotel/restaurant's promotional reputation

 Together, monitoring your online reputation and working to drive higher scores can help protect your brand during a crisis, as well as strengthen it during good times.
+Goodwill gained over the years ends up delivering results accommodate with the reputation.
+We generally don't put extra hours into considering the digital trends, but later we regret that we had an opportunity to uplift our digital strengths.

 These days, there's a lot of information available to customers.
-It doesn’t matter the industry: guides, walk-through videos, social media, and online reviews help consumers make a final purchasing decision.
-Hence, reputation management is vital for all businesses.
+Irrespective of the industry: guides, walk-through videos, social media, and online reviews help consumers make a final purchasing decision.

 Hotels and restaurants have a few specific challenges when it comes to managing opinions that their customers leave online about their product and services:

 Today, customers rate hotels and restaurants all the time.
-Websites like TripAdvisor, Yelp, and Online Travel Agents like Booking.com and Expedia have made it incredibly easy to rate a guest’s recent stay.
-And these reviews are an essential part of the purchase decision process and the post-stay experience for guests.
-In many ways, fairly or unfairly, review aggregator sites like Yelp and TripAdvisor have become authorities on a hotel or restaurant’s quality.
+Websites like TripAdvisor, Yelp, and Online Travel Agents like Booking.com and Expedia have made it incredibly easy for the guests to rate their recent stay, and these reviews are an essential part of the purchase decision process and the post-stay experience for guests.

 One of the merits of these online reputation platforms (for consumers) is that it’s now easy to find and discover hotels in most places and get a glimpse of what it would be like to patronize the business before committing.
-However, it can be tricky to zero in on a selection considering all of the subjective data points and opinions.
+However, it can be tricky to zero in on a selection considering all subjective data points and opinions.

 This review culture became popular for a reason: